axodotdev/cargo-dist/book/src/way-too-quickstart.md

 ![Running "cargo dist build" on a project, resulting in the application getting built and bundled into a .zip, and an "installer.ps1" script getting generated.
 Paths to these files are printed along with some metadata.][quickstart-build]

-A bare `cargo dist build` will fuzzily try to build things for the computer you're running it on.
+The [build command][build] will by default try to build things for the computer you're running it on.
 So if you run it on linux you might get a `tar.xz` containing your binary and an installer shell script, but if you run it on windows you might get a `zip` and an installer *power*shell script.

 cargo-dist will then spit out paths to the files it created, so you can inspect their contents and try running them (**note that installer scripts probably won't be locally runnable, because they will try to fetch their binaries from Github**).